redhat-best-practices-for-k8s/certsuite/CONTRIBUTING.md

 A good commit does a *single* thing, does it completely, and describes *why*.

 The commit message should explain both what is being changed, and in the case of anything non-obvious why that change was made.
 Commit messages are again something that has been widely written about, so need not be discussed in detail here.

 Contributors should follow [these seven rules](https://chris.beams.io/posts/git-commit/#seven-rules) and keep individual commits focused (`git add -p` will help with this).

-## Test Implementation guidelines

-TODO: After the recent refactor we need to re-write the developer's guide.

 ### Unit Testing Tests

 Each `tnf.Tester` implementation must have unit tests.
 Ideally, it should strive for 100% line coverage when possible.
 For some examples of existing unit tests, consult:

 * pkg/tnf/handlers/base/version_test.go
 * pkg/tnf/handlers/hostname/hostname_test.go
 * pkg/tnf/handlers/ipaddr/ipaddr_test.go
 * pkg/tnf/handlers/ping/ping_test.go

 As always, you should ensure that tests should pass prior to submitting a Pull Request.
 To run the unit tests issue the following command:

 ```bash
 make test
 ```

 ## Configuration guidelines

 Many Tests will require some form of extra configuration.
 To maintain reproducibility and auditability outcomes this configuration must be included in a claim file.
 For all current configuration approaches (see the `generic` test spec) this will be done automatically provided the `config` structure for the Test implements or inherits a working `MarshalJSON` and `UnmarshalJSON` interface so it can be included in a